Building an Online Collaborative Space in Teams

 - Documents can be shared outside the team by extending permissions at the document level.
 All members of your team have access to all documents within the team.
 However, sometimes you need to share a document with an external collaborator.
 For Office documents (Word, Excel, PowerPoint, etc.), you can use the Share feature inside the applications to invite external collaborators.
 When you do that, the collaborator will receive an email with a link to the document inside your Microsoft Team.
 Comments and changes from the collaborator will appear inside the document for your review and approval.
 If you do not like their changes, you can always return to a prior version.
 If the document you want to share is not an Office document, you can open the file list in SharePoint Online to share the document from that location.

 - Meeting agendas are front and center in Microsoft Teams.
-By adding a OneNote tab called “Meetings” to each of your Microsoft Teams channels, you can have a single location where everyone on the team access the agenda of the meeting and captures note.
-Simply use the “+” option in the tab area to add the OneNote app and name it “Meetings”.
+By adding a OneNote tab called "Meetings" to each of your Microsoft Teams channels, you can have a single location where everyone on the team accesses the agenda of the meeting and captures notes.
+Simply click the "+" in the tab area to add the OneNote app and name it "Meetings".
 Before a meeting, enter a new page with the date of the meeting and your agenda items.
-When members of the team join the meeting, they can click on the “Meetings” tab to see the agenda and participate in note taking collaboratively.
+When members of the team join the meeting, they can click on the "Meetings" tab to see the agenda and participate in note taking collaboratively.

 - Link a Tasks by Planner and To Do tab to assign and track tasks.
 If your meeting produces assignments or project tasks, you can connect a Microsoft Planner Board to your team view to easily track the details.
 Simply use the "+" option in the tab area to add the Tasks by Planner and To Do app and name it "Tasks".
 This app provides a view of assignments using cards and columns.
 You can arrange your board in many different ways to manage tasks in a method that works best for your team.
 Advanced Tip: Microsoft creates a primary board automatically for every team.
 By launching the app, you can access these primary boards and use the full features when working with them including Calendar views, Resource Assignment views, Group By views, etc.

-- Online Meetings can be conducting either scheduled or impromptu.
+- Online Meetings can be conducted either scheduled or impromptu.
 The strategy for conducting an online meeting in an Online Collaborative Space can vary.
 If the meeting is impromptu, then from within a Team Channel on the Posts tab, you can click on the Meet drop down at the top right, select Meet Now, and start a meeting.
-From there, you can invite specific members of the team or other people who have VT Exchange accounts.
-If you wish to schedule the meeting, then click on the Meet drop down at the top right, select Schedule a meeting.
+From there, you can invite specific members of the team or other people who have Virginia Tech Exchange accounts.
+If you wish to schedule the meeting, then click on the Meet drop-down at the top-right, select Schedule a meeting.
 This will allow you to schedule a meeting in advance.
 When the time comes, all participants can click on the meeting and click on Join to participate in the conversation.